-Note that, to deal with variable numbers of children, we also adopt the ``continuous binary tree.''
-In this scenario, there are three weight matrices serving as model parameters, namely $W_{\text{conv}}^t$, $W_{\text{conv}}^l$ and $W_{\text{conv}}^r$. $W_{\text{conv},i}$ is a linear combination of these three weight matrices (explained in the last part of this section).
+Note that, to deal with varying numbers of children, we also adopt the notion of continuous binary tree.
+In this scenario, three weight matrices serve as model parameters, namely $W_{\text{conv}}^t$, $W_{\text{conv}}^l$, and $W_{\text{conv}}^r$. $W_{\text{conv},i}$ is a linear combination of these three matrices (explained in detail in the last part of this section).